A wonderful weekend. We are looking forward to #JLF in #Bhutan!

 AFAR chooses a destination at random—by literally spinning a globe—and sends writer Rebecca Walker on a spontaneous journey to Bulgaria.

 In the course of a single impromptu trip, the web went from being very virtual to very real.
 The shift began instantly after my destination was revealed, 48 hours before departure.
 I was headed for the unknown; what else could I do but send 140 characters to thousands of people I had never met?
 “Hey Tweeps!
 What’s good in Bulgaria?”

 Within 20 minutes I received a direct message from Petya Kirilova-Grady, a Bulgarian feminist blogger living in Tennessee who said she’d be thrilled to show me her Bulgaria.
 Her list, sent a few hours later to my personal email, included places for me to go, things to see, people to meet, and food to eat.
 My trip had officially begun.
-I didn’t know it then, but Petya’s generosity—and the miraculous nature of the Internet connection—would color every moment of my journey.

 MAKE IT COUNT.